Shareef Abdur-Rahim: Sacramento Kings

-On October 2, 2008, Abdur-Rahim was named as the assistant coach for the Sacramento Kings.
+On October 2, 2008, Abdur-Rahim was named as an assistant coach for the Sacramento Kings.

 Executive career

 Sacramento Kings

 On October 7, 2010, the Kings announced Abdur-Rahim as their assistant general manager.

 Reno Bighorns

 On August 29, 2013, Abdur-Rahim was named as the new general manager of the Reno Bighorns for the 2013–14 season.

 NBA

 Abdur-Rahim was the associate vice president of basketball operations of the NBA.